Incidental expenses: definition, examples and tax tips

 Types of incidental expenses

-Business travel extras: Tips for hotel staff, taxi fares, toll fees, and parking charges that supplement main travel costs like flights and accommodation
+- business travel extras: tips for hotel staff, taxi fares, toll fees, and parking charges that supplement main travel costs like flights and accommodation

-Workplace celebrations: Employee birthday parties, customer gift wrapping, greeting cards, and flowers that enhance relationship building
+- workplace celebrations: employee birthday parties, customer gift wrapping, greeting cards, and flowers that enhance relationship building

-Team operations: Meeting snacks, staff recognition awards, and small office supplies that support day-to-day management
+- team operations: meeting snacks, staff recognition awards, and small office supplies that support day-to-day management

 Tax implications of incidental expenses

-The Canada Revenue Agency (CRA) lets you deduct expenses if they are reasonable and help you earn business income.
-For example, you can deduct up to six staff parties per year if all employees at a location are invited.
-Tips during business meals or travel are usually deductible as part of meal and entertainment expenses, but you can only claim 50% of these costs.
+For example, you can deduct up to six staff parties per year if all employees at a location are invited, as the CRA limits these to six such events per year.
+Tips during business meals or travel count as meal and entertainment expenses, but you can only claim 50% of these costs.

 How businesses handle incidental expenses